-The Bat House Guide combines the wisdom of America’s most experienced bat house pioneers and innovative builders worldwide.
+The Bat House Guide (local bookstore link) combines the wisdom of America’s most experienced bat house pioneers and innovative builders worldwide.
 It is the definitive resource for bat house information.
 Dr. Tuttle and Danielle Cordani share their findings from surveys of thousands of houses, explaining apparently conflicting results and opinions, and suggesting areas for further experimentation.
 Guided by dazzling photographs, readers will not only discover bat houses from all over the world but learn how to construct and mount their very own.
 The book also includes builder’s plans, key criteria for success, novel options, suggestions for experimentation, and frequently asked questions.

 Informative, striking, and always illuminating, the combination of scientific discovery with spectacular photography continues to inspire appreciation of the fundamental contributions of bats to ecosystems and economies—and why we need to protect them.